conda/ceps/cep-????.md

 >
 > - Python's `os.confstr("CS_GNU_LIBC_VERSION")`
 > - `getconf GNU_LIBC_VERSION`
 > - `ldd --version`.
-Note this only applies to GLIBC distros.
-In MUSL distros this will return the MUSL version instead.
-In these systems, you might need to locate the GNU `libc.so` library and call it directly.
+Please verify that it references GNU libc or GLIBC.
+For non-standard installs, using a GLIBC compatibility layer, this may require locating the implementation and directly querying.

 #### `__linux`